‘Bold And The Beautiful’ Spoilers For Tuesday, September 11: Steffy Worries About Ridge & Brooke [Video]

 Steffy Worries About Ridge & Brooke’s Marriage

 BB fans saw how furious Brooke was when Ridge made his announcement.
 She said that she couldn’t believe that he chose her daughter over his.
-Ridge reminded her that he wasn’t cutting the HFTF line, and that he was just scaling it down for now.
+Ridge reminded her that he wasn’t cutting the HFTF line and that he was just scaling it down for now.
 Nevertheless, Brooke stormed out of the boardroom after calling Ridge’s decision sick.

 “I know you needed this.”